BasantHussein/Flowers-ImageClassification/README.md

 ### Introduction

-First I develop code for an image classifier built with PyTorch, then convert it into a command line application.
+Developed an image classifier built with PyTorch, then converted it into a command-line application

 ### Data